osamuaoki/imediff/README.md

 consulting with Jarno Elonen.
 Now program name is without "2", since it supports diff for not only 2 files but also 3 files.
 The version number is bumped to 2.0.

+## Note to non-Debian/Ubuntu derivative users

+The building of rpm or wheel are not supported as out-of-box now (patch welcome).

+Since this is packaged with setuptools, I recommend to create a wheel package first and install it with `pip` or `pipx` to the system.

+You must have the full python3 environment.
+Corresponding packages for the following Debian packages are needed.

+* python3-minimal  -- include all the Python standard libraries (curses, gettext)
+* python3-distutils -- You need this for `setup.py`
+* python3-setuptools -- You need this for `setup.py`
+* python3-distutils-extra -- You need this for i18n functionality.

+I am sure the first 3 packages are available if the platform system supports Python 3.

+The problematic one may be python3-distutils-extra which supports UI messages for non-English languages.
+I have not tried this but here are points to disable i18n features and drop build dependency to the python3-distutils-extra.

+* Remove `i18n=True` (or change it to `i18n=False`) in `setup.cfg` .
+* Replace `_ = gettext.gettext` with `_ = lambda x : x` in `src/utils.py`.
+* Comment out all lines containing "gettext" in the source under `src/` .

+For the build dependencies listed in `debian/control`, `debhelper-compat` and `dh-python` are purely for the Debian package building, so these are not essential for other platforms. `docbook-xsl` and `xsltproc` are for building manpage from xml source.
+Since manually refined resulting manpages are in the source, these are not really needed or used now.

+Code is not written for Windows compatibility in mind, yet.

+The `git-ime` command requires you to have some POSIX sell and the `git` command access.

 ## Note to developer and translator